Motorcycle Personal Injury Claims

 Author(s): Darcy R. Merkur

-A motorcyclist hit by a vehicle doesn’t have the same physical protection, like multiple airbags and seatbelts, that passengers in a motor vehicle have even when you account for use of a required motorcycle helmet.
-And while pedestrians have no physical protection at all, unlike pedestrians motorcyclists are usually in motion when involved in an accident causing a more significant collision and corresponding injury.
+A motorcyclist hit by a vehicle doesn’t have the same physical protection, like multiple airbags and seatbelts, that passengers in a motor vehicle have, even when you account for a required motorcycle helmet.
+While pedestrians have no physical protection at all, unlike pedestrians, motorcyclists are usually in motion when involved in an accident, causing a more significant collision and corresponding injury.

-There are some distinct rules that apply to motorcycle claims and anyone seriously injured while riding a motorcycle should make sure to hire a trauma lawyer with experience handling motorcycle claims.
+Some distinct rules apply to motorcycle claims, and anyone seriously injured while riding a motorcycle should hire a trauma lawyer with experience handling motorcycle claims.

 Here are some things you should know about motorcycle claims.